svcTheDev/easyBudget/README.md

 - When editing a price is not being automatically updated on the totals
 - Local storage not working (check local storage and totals on all functions)

+### css
+- Add a transition when creating a new entry
+- Sidebar
 - Diseño del home (Big chart, brieflty summary of incomes, expenses, mandatory expenses and voluntary expenses, goal chart)